NouKod-Haiti/docs/docs/contributing.md

 ### Development Workflow {#development-workflow}

-After cloning React, run `yarn` to fetch its dependencies.
+After cloning the project, run `yarn` to fetch its dependencies.
 Then, you can run several commands:

 * `yarn lint` checks the code style.